Finding Solutions

 Consensual Sex between Minors

-Most states consider consensual sexual activity between minors of equivalent age as sex offenses.
-Similar to the aforementioned nude selfie law, minors are not considered to have the same level of judgment and decision-making skills as adults.
-Even if both minors consent, they face sex offender registration if authorities are aware of the act.
+Most states consider consensual sexual activity between minors of equivalent age as sex offenses if they fall outside of specific “Romeo and Juliet” safe harbor laws.
+Even if both minors consent, they face sex offender registration if authorities are aware of the act, as the state views the participants as legally incapable of consenting.

 Incest